-- A. The T-DROP account balance may be paid to the member as a lump sum at retirement.
+- A. All or a portion of the T-DROP account balance may be paid directly to the member in a check as a lump sum payment at retirement.
 This type of distribution is immediately taxable.
-Mandatory tax withholdings are deducted from the payment by ATRS, and an additional tax penalty may be applied by IRS if the distribution is made before the IRS age requirement for this type of distribution, currently age 591⁄2. - B. The T-DROP account balance may rolled over to ATRS in a T-DROP Cash Balance Account (CBA).
-The funds are not taxed until withdrawals are made. - C. The T-DROP account balance is also rollover eligible into another qualified plan such as an IRA.
+Mandatory tax withholdings are deducted from the payment by ATRS, and an additional tax penalty may be applied by IRS if the distribution is made before the IRS age requirement for this type of distribution, currently age 55 if retiring from active employment. - B. All or a portion of the T-DROP account balance may rolled over to ATRS in a T-DROP Cash Balance Account (CBA) that pays a competitive interest rate that increases over time.
+The funds are not taxed until withdrawals are made. - C. All or a portion of the T-DROP account balance is also eligible for rollover into another qualified plan such as an IRA.
 Rollovers are generally taxed upon withdrawal from the rollover institution and not at the time of rollover from ATRS to the institution receiving the funds.